Also under Sexual And Institutional AbuseSexual And Institutional Abuse Home

 Ryan Carlisle Thomas can assist you with claims involving wards of the State, and has done so for many years.
 We can also help with claims involving “private placements”, where children were privately placed into institutional care by their parents or relatives.

-Wards of the State were sent into the care of the government because they were deemed by the Children’s Court to be in need of care and protection.
+Historically, children became wards of the State and were sent into the care because they were deemed by the Children’s Court to be in need of care and protection.
 The State became their legal guardian.
 There were various reasons for making children wards of the State, including that they were judged to be “neglected”, “uncontrollable”, “likely to lapse into a life of vice and crime” or “in moral danger”.
 Unfortunately, many of our clients were abused by the very people who were meant to be responsible for their care and protection.

 Ryan Carlisle Thomas was the first law firm to devise and negotiate a protocol with the Victorian Government to settle compensation claims for State wards outside the court system.
 This protocol helps claimants secure monetary payments and statements of apology, which could otherwise be strenuously resisted in the courts.